Health insurance in Iowa

 - Iowa operates a partnership health insurance marketplace so residents use the HealthCare.gov website to enroll in health insurance plans.

-- Open enrollment for 2021 coverage in Iowa runs from November 1 – December 15, 2020.
+- Open enrollment for 2021 coverage in Iowa ended on December 15, 2020.
 Residents with qualifying events can enroll outside of that window.

 - Short-term health insurance plans can be sold in Iowa with initial plan terms up to 364 days, but Iowa has imposed a variety of new requirements on these plans.